FreeCAD/Website/content/news/2025/01/tutorial-using-the-measure-tool-in-version-1-0/index.en.md

 ---
-title: 'Tutorial: Using the Measure tool in Version 1.0'
+title: 'Tutorial: Using the Measure Tool in Version 1.0'
 date: 2025-01-20
 author: Jo Hinchliffe
 draft: false